getAlby/lndhub.go/README.md

 asset.

-All users have one set of four accounts for bitcoin, where the fourth static account is for onchain fees.
+All users have one set of four accounts for bitcoin, where the fourth is a global account for onchain fees.

 Accounts for (x):  ┌──────────────┐  ┌──────────────┐  ┌──────────────┐
                    │ Incoming (x) |  │  Current (x) │  │ Outgoing (x) |